WheteThunger/RecycleManager/README.md

 The following permissions come with this plugin's **default configuration**.
 Granting one to a player alters the speed of recyclers they use.

-- `recyclemanager.speed.fast` -- Recycles in 1 second.
+- `recyclemanager.speed.fast` -- Recycles 5x as fast.
 - `recyclemanager.speed.instant` -- Recycles instantly.

 You can add more speed configurations in the plugin configuration (`Custom recycle speed` > `Speeds requiring permission`), and the plugin will automatically generate permissions of the format `recyclemanager.speed.<suffix>` when reloaded.
 If a player has permission to multiple presets, only the last one will apply  (based on the order in the config).